 Tuples and Tuple Space (TS) are the basis for process creation and communication in Linda.
 TS is an associative, process shared repository of information used to store data and process specifications [CARRI87, CARRI89a, GELER85a and GELER85b].
-By virtue of being associative, multiple copies of identical tuples can co-exist in TS.
-Retrieval of such tuples is based upon the matching of types and values of tuple fields.
 Tuples are placed in TS with the Linda primitive OUT, are removed from TS with the IN operation, and copied with the RD.
 Processes are created and placed in TS with the EVAL primitive.
 The IN and the RD are blocking operations, and as such, will cause the requesting process to wait until matching tuples are found in TS.
-Linda also provides two non-blocking versions of the IN and the RD, called INP and RDP.
-These predicate versions return a status indicating whether a matching tuple is found, and if so, the tuple value(s) also.